T

 landmark

 A striking example of colonial architecture, this building served as the seat of the Sri Lankan Parliament.
-While not open for public tours, its grandeur is impressive from the outside.
+While not open for tours, its impressive facade and historical significance make it a worthwhile stop.

 3. Afternoon